JCSDA/jedi-docs/howto/macos/minimum.md

 git clone https://github.com/JCSDA/jedi-stack.git
 ```

+(Note that in what follows only gfortran is used from the `brew`-installed `gcc` package.)

-Then you need to get into jedi-stack and edit two files.
-First, in `buildscripts/config/config_mac.sh`, you need to set the compiler and MPI versions you want to use.
+Within the cloned jedi-stack repository, edit `buildscripts/config/config_mac.sh`.
+You need to set the compiler and MPI versions you want to use.
 In my case I chose:

 ```bash
 export JEDI_COMPILER="clang/12.0.0"